OpenLV - Making local electricity data openly available

-Open LV will do this by testing an open-source software platform in 80 Low Voltage (LV) electricity distribution substations located in Western Power Distribution’s (WPD’s) licence areas – the Midlands, the South West and South Wales.
-This platform will monitor the performance of the substation and measure electricity demand from local homes and businesses, and will host applications created by a diverse set of developers, such as community groups, businesses and universities, providing a variety of services to network operators, communities and the wider industry.
+Open LV is doing this by testing an open-source software platform in 80 Low Voltage (LV) electricity distribution substations located in Western Power Distribution’s (WPD’s) licence areas – the Midlands, the South West and South Wales.

 Funding for the project comes from Ofgem's Network Innovation Competition and the main partners are Western Power Distribution and EA Technology.
 CSE's role is as a community engagement specialist to support the delivery of community engagement activities.

 The project will demonstrate the platform’s ability to provide benefits in three respects:

 1: By improving the capacity of the local electricity network for distribution network operators (DNOs)

 This is critical, as the additional demand on the network from car-charging and electric heating is growing all the time.
 'Network reinforcement' (e.g. adding capacity to the substations) is extremely costly and will take many years.
 It makes far more sense to make existing substations more responsive.
 The OpenLV software platform will assess demand on the substation and will allow it to mesh (electrical engineering term for 'join up') with other substations to increase capacity as required and instantly.